System Architecture v2.0

 Microcontroller

-We transitioned from Arduino to the ESP32-WROOM-32D to handle complex real-time telemetry.
-Its dual-core architecture allows us to read sensors on one core while maintaining a stable Wi-Fi connection on the other.
+We transitioned from Arduino to the ESP-WROOM-32 to handle complex real-time telemetry.
+Its dual-core architecture allows us to read sensors on one core while maintaining a stable 4G data connection on the other.
+The onboard CH340 chip provides reliable USB-to-serial communication for programming and debugging.

 Logic Level